karstenw/linguistics/README.md

 1. Keep it usable from a standard python3

-1. Adapt Nodebox1 scripts using "en"
+1. Adapt Nodebox1 scripts using "en", "web"